 6. Remember that your child did not get divorced.

 Most of the time when a parent loses contact with a child after a divorce it is because of the conflict between the ex-spouses.
-He is still related to, and needs, both of his parents.
+The child is still related to, and needs, both of his parents.
 Be happy when he has fun with the other parent.
 Don’t make him feel guilty for loving his other parent.
 Your job is the opposite, to nurture his relationship with his other parent.

 7. Before sitting down with your child to announce the divorce, make a plan with your ex.